magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 nil
 ```

 It works, but it's a little bit verbose.
-Let's see if `condp` has
+Let's see if the `condp` form
-something better to offer by first getting its docstring:
+has something better to offer by first getting its docstring

 ```clj
 cljs.user> (doc condp)